Supplements and Botanicals

 Zinc

 Zinc plays an important role in immune system health, wound healing, and DNA repair.
 Zinc deficiency may even play a role in cancer development.
-Zinc supplementation can be beneficial in treating mouth sores that can be a side effect of cancer treatment, improved sense of smell/taste, improving bone density, and helping fight infections such as the common cold.
+Zinc supplementation can be beneficial in treating mouth sores that can be a side effect of cancer treatment, enhancing the sense of smell/taste, improving bone density, and helping fight infections such as the common cold.

 Zinc in Food